FAQs

 A crisis looks different for every person, but may include thoughts of suicide, bullying, homelessness, physical or sexual trauma, emotional abuse, loss of a loved one, excessive stress, or mental health conditions, like anxiety or depression.

-A youth crisis center should be considered as a first option for getting through a crisis.
+A youth crisis center may be considered as a first option for getting through a crisis.
 The Western Idaho Youth Support Center will determine with the client if they are medically stable enough to receive services or if a different level of care, such as in-patient care or a visit to the hospital is a better fit for the youth’s needs.
 Crisis intervention services and aftercare are voluntary.

-The crisis center is located at 204 10th Avenue South, Nampa, ID 83651.
+The crisis center is now located at 308 E Hawaii Ave, Nampa, ID 83686.

 Clients may choose to call ahead to ensure a clinician is immediately available at 208-899-4727.
 Certain assessment and services can be done over the phone, creating an easier transition into the center upon arrival.
 A phone call ahead is not required to receive services.